electricalgorithm/ClassicGeneticAlgorithm4PID/README.md

 ## License

-Application and its functions have licensed with **MIT**.
+Application and its functions have licensed under **MIT**.
 You can directly change the code, update it, or fix something, and publish it.
 Please contribute to this project to make it better, and free for everyone.